cdc-001/grading-application/README.md

 # grading-application
-This program calculates student grades from file and/or keyboard input, and displays student information reports to screen.
+Calculate student grades from file and/or keyboard input, and displays student information reports to screen.

 Intended users are professors, teachers, administrators, etc.